 High-speed In-line Blower and Integrated Hybrid Controller for a Space Application Driven by a Permanent Magnet Motor on Active Magnetic Bearings

-The current CDRA system on the ISS has relied upon a foil air bearing supported blower, which is no longer a readily available technology and the current technology must operate on the extreme end of performance envelope in order to meet the future CO2 removal requirements.
+The current carbon dioxide removal assembly (CDRA) system on the ISS has relied upon a foil air-bearing supported blower, which is no longer a readily available technology and the current technology must operate on the extreme end of the performance envelope in order to meet the future CO2 removal requirements.
 Conventional bearing systems have a short life span, are usually susceptible to contamination, and usually require maintenance to meet the lifetime requirements of the system.
-NASA needed a highly reliable blower that could increase the life of the system, operate in the micro gravity space environment and withstand the ingestion of foreign particles in the air stream.
-The new blower also had to fit into the same length, width and height envelope as the foil bearing supported heritage blower.
+NASA needed a highly reliable blower that could increase the life of the system, operate in the microgravity space environment and withstand the ingestion of foreign particles in the air stream.
+The new blower also had to fit into the same length, width and height envelope as the foil-bearing supported heritage blower.

 The dual controller consists of a Variable Speed Drive (VSD) for the motor and an AMB controller in a single compact package that supports speeds up to 60,000 RPM.
 Calnetix's AMBs were used to eliminate lubrication and rotating drag losses in the system.
 High-efficiency and high-speed switching technology for both the VSD and AMB controls were factored into the design.
 Two independent digital signal processors (DSPs), one dedicated for the VSD and a second for the AMB were used to achieve a fail-safe operation.